 There was no problem with transforming the original and pasting each in place, here it is also scaled twice as high and wide

-Text: any font installed in your computer can be made available by going to preferences once more, clicking on both options in the font folder, green light on= you are set to goI have no idea yet whether symbols can be laid out on a custom grid so as to create a whole chart using them, but can imagine that large versions of symbols, webdings and wingdings could potentially become pattern repeats.
+Text: any font installed on your computer can be made available by going to preferences once more, clicking on both options in the font folder, and green light on= you are set to goI have no idea yet whether symbols can be laid out on a custom grid so as to create a whole chart using them, but can imagine that large versions of symbols, web dings, and wingdings could potentially become pattern repeats.
 A very quick repeat from a webding 40 stitches wide